Become a youth in data partner

 Farmers are contributing to the huge amounts of information that can be harnessed for global food security solutions.
 But they need good allies to ensure its full, and ethical, potential is reached.

-If the farmer has right to consume, sell or share the produce grown by him, then what about the data generated from his farm?
-For real digital empowerment there must also be data empowerment
+If the farmer has right to consume, sell, or share their crop, then what about the data generated by the farm?
+For real digital empowerment there must also be data empowerment.

 That’s because as a publicly funded institution, we owe it to the public that they have free access to our data.